russellkelly/BGPFlowspecPolicyManager/README.md

 There is an option to restrt the Exabgp and sflow-RT processes by running the script below.
 Follow the steps below.

-        ssh flowspec@localhost -p 2022      (password is flowspec) cd manager
+        ssh flowspec@localhost -p 2022      (password is flowspec) ./RestartContainerServices.sh

-        ./RestartManager.sh
+This can also be executed directly from host machine

+        docker exec flowspec-container bash /home/flowspec/RestartContainerServices.sh

-The Manager script will need to be started afterwards.
+The BGPFlowSpecManager script will need to be started afterwards.

 Option 3 :
 ----------